davidusb-geek/emhass/README.md

 ### Install using Docker

-You can use Docker to build your own image of EMHASS un run optimizations.
+You can use Docker to build your own image of EMHASS and run optimizations.
 For this go to the add-on repository and use the Dockerfile there.

 Clone the EMHASS add-on repository and build the Docker with:
 ```